 |Position:||Volunteer Assistant Coach|

-Martin Walker enters his third season as a volunteer assistant coach for the men’s and women’s soccer programs this fall.
+Martin Walker enters his second season as a volunteer assistant coach for the men’s and women’s soccer programs this fall.
 Walker’s expertise resides in goalkeeping as the Derry, Ireland native has both playing and coaching experience overseas.

 Walker’s playing career began semi-professionally with Institute F.C. just before he signed his first professional contract in his hometown with Derry City F.C.
 He went on to play in England with Blyth Spartans - while attending Northumbria University - before transferring to become the starting goalkeeper at NCAA Division I affiliate Mercer University in Georgia.